Now, being in the drone industry while also being a drone fanatic like myself, you see a lot of weird ways people are using drones.

 Now, if your thinking to yourself and just said “Yes, Of Course!
 Who Hasn’t?”
 Then either your lying or you clearly have a more interesting life than me and we need to talk ASAP because this is definitely next level!

 I’m sure we all know that over the past couple of months drones have become a little more popular.
 With all of the new regulations and innovations in the industry, it’s gotten its fair share of news coverage, but nobody has really talked about the limitations of drones.

-A couple days ago, I remember scrolling through the drone subreddit on Reddit and I remember seeing a post asking people what their biggest pet peeves were with drones.
+A couple of days ago, I remember scrolling through the drone subreddit on Reddit and I remember seeing a post asking people what their biggest pet peeves were with drones.
 And a lot of people gave some really great stuff that I even agree with, such as how annoying the buzzing sound of drones are.
 But there has always been something that has annoyed me about drones that I’ve totally